aqadr/EmbededDevelopment/imx8-Hummingboard/Readme.md

 #### Useful networking commands for debian image
 1. networkctl — Query the status of network links. details can be found [here](https://www.freedesktop.org/software/systemd/man/networkctl.html) and [here](https://www.tecmint.com/networkctl-check-linux-network-interface-status/)
 2. ip addr
+3. ip link show
+4. nmcli device status
+5. nmcli connection show.
+Detailed descriptioncan can be found [here](https://www.cyberciti.biz/faq/linux-list-network-interfaces-names-command/)

 ### CrossCompile for Hummingboard
+Two things are needed to cross compile a program
+1. A tool-chain on the host linux machine
+2. The Sysroot- the file system of the target machine- mostly /usr and /lib directories of the target machine

+For Hummingboard, the pre-built toolchain can be found [here](